vanilla/htmlawed/src/htmLawed/htmLawed_README.txt

   *  Named character entities must be properly cased.
 Thus, '&Lt;' or '&TILDE;' will not be recognized as entities and will be `neutralized`.

   *  HTML comments should not be inside element tags (they can be between tags), and should begin with '<!--' and end with '-->'.
 Characters like '<', '>', and '&' may be allowed inside depending on '$config', but any '-->' inside should be put in as '--&gt;'.
-Any '--' inside will be automatically converted to '-', and a space will be added before the comment delimiter '-->'.
+Any '--' inside will be automatically converted to '-', and a space will be added before the '-->' comment-closing marker  unless '$config["comments"]' is set to '4' (section:- #3.3.1).

   *  'CDATA' sections should not be inside element tags, and can be in element content only if plain text is allowed for that element.
 They should begin with '<[CDATA[' and end with ']]>'.
 Characters like '<', '>', and '&' may be allowed inside depending on '$config', but any ']]>' inside should be put in as ']]&gt;'.